ducdmdo/resolving-fun-problems-daily/README.md

       - Linked List
         - Single LinkedList
           - Deleting/addition a node at index position - quite a lot of edge cases
-          -     Let's create a new tempNode separately
-          -     Then point to the 'head' node
+          -     Let's create a new tempNode separately.
+Then point to the 'head' node
           -     Let's create another 3 nodes - previousNode, currentNode, nextNode
           -         Calculate the nextNode to the right position then
           -         Use the nextNode to iterate through the linkedlist, until the nextNode points to Null